Earth cannot 'sustain' intensive fossil fuel use, Lula tells COP30

 "Earth can no longer sustain the development model based on the intensive use of fossil fuels that has prevailed over the past 200 years," Lula told world leaders in Belem, where the UN climate talks are taking place.

-Brazil has stressed that each country would pursue its own course to "transition away from fossil fuels" - a pact made by all nations at a previous COP, in Dubai in 2023.
+Mexico's Environment Secretary Alicia Barcena told AFP that setting a specific date for the elimination of fossil fuels is always problematic because there are still many oil-producing countries.

-Lula is presiding over the world's top climate negotiations just weeks after his government approved new oil drilling in the Amazon region.
+"It is very difficult to get everyone to agree to eliminate them by 2030, for example.
+But it can be proposed as a long-term goal," she said.

-But Joao Paulo Capobianco, executive secretary of Brazil's Ministry of Environment, told AFP: "Brazil hopes that this issue of phasing out the use of fossil fuels will effectively be on the agenda," adding, "If we truly want to enforce this Dubai decision, we have to build the roadmap."
+Lula is presiding over the climate negotiations just weeks after his government approved new oil drilling in the Amazon region.

-Rwanda's environment minister, Bernadette Arakwiye, stressed to delegates that they face a stark choice.
+Rwanda's Environment Minister Bernadette Arakwiye stressed that countries face a stark choice.

 "We can continue with incremental progress while the planet burns, or we can rise to meet the scale of this crisis," she said.